mjfwest/swat-em/doc/source/gui.rst

 While clicking on a item in the upper table, the winding characteristics is shown on the left side and the winding layout is shown on the bottom table.
 As with the other generators the selected winding can be transferred to the workspace in the main window.

 For some slot/pole combinations there are many winding system possible (different coil span) where this generator shows the winding with the highest fundamental winding factor :math:`k_{w,1}`.
-At this time there is no way to modify the windings (changing winding steps for example).
+At this time there is no way to modify the windings (changing coil span for example).
 For more control you have to use other generators like :ref:`Manual generator<sec:manual_generator>` or :ref:`automatic generator<sec:automatic_generator>`.

 .. _fig:winding_table: